-These are injections close to the nerves of the neck or lower back as they leave the spine, or into the epidural space within the spine.
+CT guided foraminal, nerve and epidural steroid injections are given close to the nerves of the neck or lower back as they leave the spine, or into the epidural space within the spine.

 You will lie on the CT table on your front.
-Your skin will be cleaned with antiseptic and local anaesthetic injected.
-The radiologist inserts a very fine needle into the location that your doctor has asked us to inject using an aseptic technique.
-We use a CT machine to guide the placement of the needle safely and accurately into the correct position and a small amount of X-ray contrast or air may be injected to help confirm this.
+Your skin will be cleaned with antiseptic where the needle will be given and a local anaesthetic will be injected.
+The radiologist inserts a fine needle into the location that your doctor has asked us to inject using an aseptic technique (strict infection control practices).
+The CT machine is used to guide the placement of the needle safely and accurately into the correct position, and a small amount of x-ray contrast or air may be injected to help confirm this.

 Risks / Side Effects